-International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive an I-20 Form and complete the New Student To-Do List.
-Students must confirm their enrollment at UMD before their student visa application process can begin.
+International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive a Form I-20 and complete additional items for new international students.
+International students must confirm their enrollment at UMD before their student visa application process can begin.

 From merit scholarships and need-based aid to understanding your payment options, learn how you can finance your education.